Funding

 • Speech-language pathologist,

-• Orthopedic technician,
+• Orthopedic prosthetist,

 • Orthoptist,